xcore/sc_multi_uart/doc/example_applications.rst

 CRC Calculation Application
 +++++++++++++++++++++++++++

-To upload a file via the UART console, select any file with size < 1024 bytes.
+**FIXME:This application is to be tested and added to test folder, with more usage guidelines** To upload a file via the UART console, select any file with size < 1024 bytes.
 If the file size is greater than this size, only the first 1024 bytes are used.
 This limitation is due to buffer length constraints of the application, in order to store the received file and send it back when requested.

 An application executable ``crc_appender`` which is available in ``test`` folder should be executed in order to calculate CRC of the selected file.
 This application appends calculated crc at the end of the file. ``app_slicekit_com_demo`` calculates CRC of the received bytes and checks it against the CRC value calculated by ``crc_appender`` application.
 This ensures all the user uploaded data is integrity checked.